 The large island is a dream with its ample counter space, high faucet with pull-out sprayer, double sink, and tons of drawer and cabinet storage.
-There are two electrical outlets (4 plugs) – one on each side of the opposite side of the island – which are convenient for plugging in small appliances like toasters, mixers, etc. One of our pet peeves about our old camper was the crazy and inconvenient locations of the power outlets, so it was something we paid special attention to when shopping for an upgrade.
+There are two electrical outlets (4 plugs) - one on each side of the opposite side of the island - which are convenient for plugging in small appliances like toasters, mixers, meat grinders, etc. We found our appliances at www.spicekitchenandbar.com.
+One of our pet peeves about our old camper was the crazy and inconvenient locations of the power outlets, so it was something we paid special attention to when shopping for an upgrade.

 The bathroom has two entrances, the regular door from the main area and a sliding door from the bedroom.

 I was glad to say goodbye to the shower curtain in our old camper -we have solid doors now!
 There's also a small linen closet in addition to the medicine cabinet and under sink storage.

 Taking a shower in here is wonderful - it's nice and roomy and the skylight is a nice touch.

 The bedroom has an additional A/C unit if needed (it's roof air and is louder than the Whisper Quiet ducted system) but even though our first trip was extremely hot and humid, we never needed to run the second unit.
 Our old camper only had a power outlet on one side of the Murphy bed, but this one has them on both sides, and one even has USB ports!